Last year, I wrote that Open Philanthropy was expanding and we were recruiting to help us direct philanthropic funding in new causes:

 - Strengthening public goods like air quality monitoring data, emission inventories, source apportionment, and information resources in Indian languages.

 - Providing technical assistance to South Asian governmental actors on policy development and implementation.

 - Increasing awareness of health impacts and support for pollution mitigation actions.

 - Piloting interventions to change incentives and reduce pollution (e.g., around cookstove use or crop burning).

-- Growing the ecosystem of research, practitioner, and advocacy groups engaged in air quality.
+- Growing the ecosystem of research, practitioner, and policy groups engaged in air quality.

 - Engaging academics within South Asia to increase the evidence base on the health impacts of air pollution.

 Our new Global Aid Policy program will be led by Norma Altshuler.
 Norma is currently a program officer in Gender Equity and Governance at the William and Flora Hewlett Foundation.
 She manages two portfolios of grants.
 The first is designed to increase the use of data and evidence to improve public policies in low and middle income countries, particularly sub-Saharan Africa; the second to improve women’s economic empowerment.
 Her previous work experience includes time at the Global Innovation Fund, USAID, and GiveDirectly.
 Norma received a BA from Bryn Mawr and a Master of Public Policy from UC Berkeley.

 This program aims to create a future in which wealthy countries increase the welfare impact of their foreign aid, by increasing levels and/or by allocating existing aid more cost-effectively.
 To illustrate the types of aid we can imagine receiving more funding, the PEPFAR program represents only ~15% of the U.S. aid budget, excluding military aid, and has plausibly saved tens of millions of life-years since it was created in 2003.

 - Political and policy advocacy for new, cost-effective global health programs (e.g., PEPFAR for X).